A downloadable PDF of the handbook is currently being updated.

 Owner Responsibilities

-7. The owner is responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by the College consistent with the reasonable capacity of the owner.
+6. Waste: The owner is responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by the College consistent with the reasonable capacity of the owner.
 Indoor animal waste, such as cat litter, must be placed in a sturdy plastic bag and securely tied up before being disposed of in outside trash dumpsters.
 Litter boxes should be placed on mats so that waste is not tracked onto carpeted surfaces.

-8. In cases of emergency, the College and emergency services personnel will focus on human life and will not return to buildings solely to rescue animals.
+12. Emergency: In cases of emergency, the College and emergency services personnel will focus on human life and will not return to buildings solely to rescue animals.

-19. Failure to comply with the responsibilities and guidelines outlined in this policy may result in immediate removal of the animal from the College and the owner may be subject to the College’s judicial process.
+13. Important Notes: The Office of Residence Life has the ability to relocate the owner and approved animal as necessary according to the housing contract.
+Failure to comply with the responsibilities and guidelines outlined in this policy may result in immediate removal of the animal from the College, and the owner may be subject to the College’s judicial process.

 Service Animals in Training

 All provisions of this policy related to service animals are applicable to service animals in training.
-Rhodes allows service animals in training on campus, provided that the animal is led or accompanied by a trainer, is wearing a harness, and held on a leash by the trainer.
+Rhodes allows service animals in training on campus, provided that the animal is led or accompanied by a trainer, wearing a harness, and held on a leash by the trainer.
 Additionally, the trainer shall first present for inspection credentials for training service animals issued by an accredited school.
 Service animals in training are not allowed in student housing and may not be the subject of a request for reasonable accommodation.

 Service and Emotional Support Animal Exceptions

-1. The animal in question poses a direct threat to the health or safety of others that cannot be reduced or eliminated by another reasonable accommodation,
+1. The animal in question poses a direct threat to the health or safety of others that cannot be reduced or eliminated by another reasonable accommodation.

 3. The animal in question would cause or has caused physical injury or substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.